 Types of Massage

-DEEP TISSUE: Uses slow strokes and direct pressure or friction techniques that follow or go across the grain of tight layers of deep muscle tissue.
-Believed to be helpful for relieving chronic muscular pain and reducing inflammation related to arthritis and tendonitis.
+Deep Tissue Massage uses slow strokes and direct pressure or friction techniques.
+These follow or go across the grain of tight layers of deep muscle tissue.
+In addition, it helps relieve chronic muscular pain and helps reduce inflammation related to arthritis and tendonitis.

-LYMPHATIC DRAINAGE: Uses slow, gentle pressure and rhythmic movements to increase the rate of action within the lymphatic system.
-Believed to be helpful in boosting the immune system, removing excess fluid from muscles, and speeding recovery from some injuries involving swelling.
+Lymhatic Drainage massage uses slow, gentle pressure and rhythmic movements to increase the rate of action within the lymphatic system.
+Therefore, it is believed to be helpful in boosting the immune system, removing excess fluid from muscles, and speeding recovery from some injuries involving swelling.

-MYOFASCIAL RELEASE: A form of deep tissue massage.
-Uses prolonged stretching strokes to relieve tension in the fascia (a network of interconnected tissue located throughout the entire body that surrounds cells, organs, and entire systems).
+Myofascial Release massage is a form of deep tissue massage.
+Uses prolonged stretching strokes to relieve tension in the fascia.
+Fasica is a network of interconnected tissue located throughout the entire body that surrounds cells, organs, and entire systems.

-NEUROMUSCULAR: Uses finger pressure to apply deep pressure and manipulation to the soft tissues of the body (muscles, tendons and connective tissue).
-Assists with balancing the central nervous system (brain and spinal cord) with the muscular and skeletal systems.
-Believed to relieve muscle spasms and pain by releasing trigger points (knots of muscle tension that refer pain to other areas of the body).
+Neuromuscular massage uses finger pressure to apply deep pressure and manipulation to the soft tissues of the body (muscles, tendons and connective tissue).
+It assists with balancing the central nervous system (brain and spinal cord) with the muscular and skeletal systems.

-SEATED CHAIR: May use a combination of Swedish, Shiatsu, and other techniques while client remains clothed and seated in a specific type of chair designed for massage.
-Focuses on muscles of the back and neck areas and is intended largely to induce relaxation.
+Seated Chair Massage may use a combination of Swedish, Shiatsu, and other techniques while client remains clothed and seated in a specific type of chair designed for massage.
+Focuses on muscles of the back and neck areas and is intended largely to induce relaxation